EH-Fellinger/2025-data-management-strategies-rep-pkg/README.md

 > E.H.
 Fellinger, P. Lago.
 2025.
 Data Management Strategies that reduce IT Energy Consumption, mitigate Data Growth, and decrease Carbon Dioxide Emissions.
 VU Amsterdam.

-It contains all the material required for replicating the study, including: raw data, processes data, and protocol.
+It contains all the material required for replicating the study, including: raw data, processes data, and research protocol.

 ## How to cite us
 The scientific article describing design, execution, and main results of this study is available [here](https://www.google.com).<br>